AndyCC/EfCore.Filtering/README.md

 Comparison Operator | Definition
 --------------------|------------
-in | equivelant to SQL IN statement, expected value to be an array. like | equivalent to SQL LIKE statement, expected value to be a string.
+in | equivelant to SQL IN statement, expects rule value to be an array. like | equivalent to SQL LIKE statement, expects rule value to be a string.
 Any wildcards must be supplied in the rule's value. eq | SQL = equals | SQL = ne | SQL <>